Icinga/icinga2/doc/7-configuring-icinga-2.md

 nrpe_no_ssl     | **Optional.** Whether to disable SSL or not.
 Defaults to `false`. nrpe_timeout_unknown | **Optional.** Whether to set timeouts to unknown instead of critical state.
-Defaults to `false`. nrpe_timeout    | **Optional.** The timeout in seconds.
+Defaults to `false`. nrpe_timeout    | **Optional.** The timeout in seconds. nrpe_arguments	| **Optional.** Arguments that should be passed to the command.
+Multiple arguments must be defined as array.

 #### <a id="plugin-check-command-apt"></a> apt